 The Razer Thresher Ultimate is a very good product, and ticks all the boxes that make a great gaming headset.
 It’s extremely comfortable, it sounds great, and it offers a convenient way to switch back and forth from your Xbox One to your PC.

 If you want something more comfortable with glasses, maybe keep looking.
 The extra padding only adds a little comfort, and I don’t think it makes up for the loss of isolation.
 Picking up velour pads on another pair of headphones would serve you better.
+Also, if you don’t care about the RF base station or the headphone stand, consider the new Razer Thresher, which is compatible with Xbox Wireless and can pair directly with the console.

 If you’re looking for something that keeps it simple, the Thresher will cover your needs without having to negotiate with long cords or obnoxious software.
 You won’t be disappointed.